David Gerdes: Education

-Gerdes completed his undergraduate education in physics at Carleton College in Northfield, Minnesota in 1986.
+Gerdes is a native of Hudson, Ohio and graduated from Hudson High School in 1982.
+He completed his undergraduate education in physics at Carleton College in Northfield, Minnesota in 1986.
 From 1986 to 1987, he studied applied mathematics and theoretical physics at the University of Cambridge under a Churchill Scholarship.
 From 1987 to 1992, he studied at the University of Chicago, eventually obtaining a PhD in physics.

 Career

 Upon completing his Ph.D., Gerdes joined the University of Michigan Physics Department in 1992 as a postdoctoral research fellow, working on the Collider Detector at Fermilab (CDF) experiment.
 From 1996 to 1998, he was an assistant professor of Physics and Astronomy at Johns Hopkins University.
 He returned to the University of Michigan Physics Department as a faculty member in 1998, and was promoted to professor in 2008.
-Since 2019 he has served as the department chair.
+He served as department chair from 2019-2025.
+In March 2025 he became dean of the College of Arts and Sciences at Case Western Reserve University.

 Johns Hopkins University

 At Johns Hopkins University, Gerdes contributed to early studies of the top quark and to new particle searches with the Collider Detector at Fermilab.
 He received an Outstanding Junior Investigator Award from the United States Department of Energy and a CAREER Award from the National Science Foundation.